LoLA: Low-Rank Linear Attention With Sparse Caching: Experiments Results

-In Table \ref{tab:results}, we compare LoLA against other 7-9B \textit{subquadratic} models (Mamba~\cite{mamba}, Mamba2~\cite{mamba2}, RWKV-6~\cite{finch}, Hawk \& Griffin~\cite{griffin}, Falcon Mamba~\cite{falcon}, RecurrentGemma~\cite{recurrentgemma}, Mamba-in-the-Llama~\cite{mambainllama}, Llamba~\cite{llamba}, Hedgehog~\cite{hedgehog}, and LoLCATs~\cite{lolcat}).
-Models that use any form of unbounded global attention (e.g interleaving SSM blocks and Transformer blocks) still retain quadratic compute complexity and growing memory costs.
+In Table \ref{tab:results}, we compare LoLA against other 7-9B \textit{subquadratic} models~\footnote{7-9B models include Mamba~\citep{mamba}, Mamba2~\citep{mamba2}, RWKV-6~\citep{finch}, Hawk \& Griffin~\citep{griffin}, Falcon Mamba~\citep{falcon}, RecurrentGemma~\citep{recurrentgemma}, Mamba-in-the-Llama~\citep{mambainllama}, Llamba~\citep{llamba}, Hedgehog~\citep{hedgehog}, and LoLCATs~\citep{lolcat}.}.
+Models that use any form of unbounded global attention (e.g., interleaving SSM blocks and Transformer blocks~\citep{hybridlinearattentiondoneright}) still retain quadratic compute complexity and growing memory costs.
 These are outside the scope of this work.
 We also report the number of training tokens used to create each model in both tables.
-Though LoLA is an inference strategy that can be used for any sliding window + linear attention model, we report the cost of distilling the base subquadratic model~\cite{lolcat}.
+Though LoLA is an inference-time strategy that can be used for any sliding window + linear attention model, we report the cost of distilling the base subquadratic model~\citep{lolcat}.
 In Appendix \ref{appendix:1b}, we show results for 1-2B subquadratic models.
 Additionally, we provide a direct comparison of distilled models by measuring the average accuracy relative to their teacher models.

 On short context tasks such as Winogrande, we observe additional caching is not needed as only local information is required for good performance.
 On the other hand, we find that gaps still exist with Lambada and MMLU.
 Lambada requires longer context reasoning, leading to significant improvements with sparse caching.
-Furthermore, Bick et al.~\cite{llamba} suggest that dataset selection plays a large role for MMLU performance.
-Though sparse caching shows significant improvement on MMLU, a more powerful distillation procedure or dataset may be needed to reach Llama's performance~\cite{radlads}.
+Furthermore, ~\citeauthor{llamba} suggest that dataset selection plays a large role for MMLU performance.
+Though sparse caching shows significant improvement on MMLU, a more powerful distillation procedure or dataset may be needed to reach Llama's performance~\citep{radlads}.

 For 1B parameter models, sparse caching provides even more utility.
 Since the hidden state dimensionality scales with the head dimension of the base model, 1B models can face more memory collisions.
-In Appendix \ref{appendix:1b}, LoLA demonstrates state-of-the-art performance among 1B subquadratic models, even outperforming Llama-3.2-1B on average.
-Overall, LoLA pushes the pareto front for training-efficient and high-performing subquadratic LLMs.
+In Appendix \ref{appendix:1b}, LoLA demonstrates state-of-the-art performance among 1B subquadratic models (such as Gated DeltaNet~\citep{gateddeltanet} and Mamba), even outperforming Llama-3.2-1B on average.